 Finding data for your research may involve looking at a number of different sources.
 Some major sources of published research data include :

 Once you have found your data, you will need to be mindful of managing that data appropriately and providing attribution.
-Check the Research Data Management guide for more information.
+Check Manage research data for more information.

 Once you’ve chosen a data set that you believe will work, take care to carefully evaluate it before you start using it.